 By testing and then analyzing results, we can get a better understanding of what our website visitors and subscribers respond best to, allowing for optimization of our email marketing campaigns

-It is an email marketing tool that automatically sends emails to a subscriber in specific time intervals after they opt-in to your email list.
+An Autoresponder is an email marketing tool, it’s a program that automatically sends emails to a subscriber in specific time intervals after they’ve opt-in to your email list.

 As a marketer, it is very important to communicate with your list on a consistent basis and not only when you have something to sell.

-Ideally, you should have an auto-responder email for every article on your blog.
+Ideally, you should have an autoresponder on every article of your blog.
 Every email should have a call to action.

 What is Email Analytics and how useful are they?